Doctors say this is the most important virus you’ve never heard of - KESQ

 Studies show that HMPV causes as much misery in the US each year as the flu and a closely related virus, RSV.
 One study of patient samples collected over 25 years found that it was the second most common cause of respiratory infections in kids behind RSV.
 A study in New York conducted over four winters found that it was as common in hospitalized seniors as RSV and the flu.
 Like those infections, HMPV can lead to intensive care and fatal cases of pneumonia in older adults.

-Leigh Davidson caught human metapneumovirus during a family celebration in early April.
+Diane Leigh Davison caught human metapneumovirus during a family celebration in early April.
 Two weeks later, she was coughing so violently, she couldn’t talk on the phone.

 Her cough was so constant and deep, she was convinced she had finally caught the coronavirus after managing to avoid it throughout the pandemic.
 But she took six rapid tests for Covid-19, and all came back negative.